cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 ```

 **Exercise 2: Log to the console form values using the template driven approach**
-- Generate a new angular application called another-basic-template-driven-exercise
+- Generate a new angular application called AnotherBasicTemplateDrivenExercise
 - In app.component.html, create a form element.
 Inside of the form element, create an input element alongside with a button element.
 Give the button element a type set to submit and content "submit".
 Give the input element an attribute name that is set to ```"firstname"```.
 - Create another input and set it's name to ```"lastname"```
 - Create another input and set it's name to ```"username"```